dwongdev/sugoi-supernote/README.md

 <br>

 ## Apps Sideloading
+Sideloading is when you install apps or transfer files to your device from places other than the official app store.
+For example, you might download an app from a website and install it on your phone.
+It can be useful, but it also comes with risks, like getting a virus, because the apps or files aren’t checked by the official app store.
+So proceed with caution and download from reputable APK websites.

 ### Apps that are compatible
 |         App Name        	|         Category	|              Description              	|          Google Play Store Link         	|         Free / Paid	|          Website	|                Comments               	|
 |:-----------------------------:	|:-----------------------:	|:----------------------------------------------------:	|:-----------------------------------------:	|:------------------:	|:-----------------------------------------:	|:-------------------------------------:	|